SAP-samples/teched2025-DA160/exercises/ex2/README.md

 ## Exercise 2.1 Hands-on: Log in SAP BDC Cockpit

 1. Go to link of SAP BDC Cockpit, use the username and password provided to you.
 2. Once logged in, you can access all the apps available in SAP Business Data Cloud in the side navigation.
-Currently, you have a role of a general user.
+Currently, you have a role of a non-admin user.
 Apps available to you are:
 - Home
 View the list of your most recently worked-on intelligent applications and data packages, or browse and explore the most recent intelligent applications and data packages made available by SAP
 - Intelligent Applications and Data Packages